 Maurer, A. (1999) The Philosophy of William of Ockham in the Light of Its Principles.
-Toronto: Pontifical Institute of Mediaeval Studies.

-WITTGENSTEIN Ludwig Josef Johann Wittgenstein (1889-1951) was born into a wealthy, talented Austrian family.
+Toronto: Pontifical Institute of Mediaeval Studies a wealthy, talented Austrian family.
 He spent most of his working life in Engand, teaching philosophy at Cambridge.
 The Tractatus Logico-Philosophicus (1922) is the only extended work published during his lifetime.
 His Philosophical Investigations appeared posthumously in 1953.
 Wittgenstein exerted an enormous influence on Anglo-American philosophy and is a living force in international studies on verbal language and signs.